UPDATED: Oct 7, 2020

 The interior is considered spacious and elegant.
 However, beware not to get too befuddled with all the buttons on the dashboard while driving, as the Accord provides you with a lot of customization.
 While less sporty than previous models, it has traded performance for comfort and reliability.

 There are many features available depending on trim.
 Blue-tooth, navigation systems, and leather can all be a part of your car, as long as you upgrade to the necessary trim level.

 Safety features can be another way to reduce your monthly payment.
 Bear in mind that the safer your car is, the less risk you’ll be to your insurance company, so you’ll want a car with high safety ratings.

 The 2012 Accord sedan received 5/5 stars from the Federal government in front, side, and rollover crash tests.
 The Coupe version has also received 5/5 stars in rollover crash tests, but has yet to be examined for the other crash tests.

 In addition, the IIHS has given the 2011 Accord its highest score, “good” in all crash tests except roof the roof test in which it received a simple “acceptable” score.
 While it has not tested the 2012 Accord yet, it is expected to receive similar reviews, because of how similar it is.

 It also has a variety of standard safety features to keep you safe, like stability control and anti-lock brakes.

 Don’t hesitate, and get a quote today.
-Enter your zip code below, and we’ll bring you affordable Honda Accord auto insurance quotes to compare..
+Enter your ZIP code below, and we’ll bring you affordable Honda Accord auto insurance quotes to compare..